little-book-of/algorithms/books/en-US/book.md

 Classic examples:

-- Merge Sort → split and merge- Binary Search → halve the search space- Quick Sort → partition and sort General form:
+- Merge Sort → split and merge
+- Binary Search → halve the search space
+- Quick Sort → partition and sort

+General form:

 $$
 T(n) = aT(n/b) + f(n)
 $$

 Use recurrence relations and the Master Theorem to analyze them.

 #### 3. Greedy